Thru-Echoes/PEARL1.0/raster_data_prep/README.md

   python raster_translation.py
 ```

 Once the script is finished, the tile maps are in `/pearl_data/tile_maps/`, you can put all the tile maps to the `../static/data/`.

 # Please Note!

 Although this script runs in parallel, the running time is still every long because of the tile map creation.
-In addition, since the `gdal` package might cause various problems, if you don't want to run it, it's OK, because all the data are already generated for the app.
+The `gdal` package might cause various problems.